Yuki512/Agentic-Architect-Challenge/README.md

 Insert API key on env, then open bat file for each part

-# 2. Part 1 Email Customer Support Agent
+# 2. Part 1 Email Support Agent
 ### (Example 1 - Category - Billing)
 ![Part 1 Workflow](diagram/part1_demo1.png)
 The customer reports that the same order was charged twice.